HOME PAGE SEARCH

 Perhaps you do not want to take the time to get to know plants this intimately.
 You may find that you are satisfied with knowing the family a plant is in or maybe the genus but not the species.
 Do what is comfortable for you.
 But don't limit yourself; just because scientific names seem complex and a burden to you now, it does not mean that they will be that way in the future.
 Keep yourself open to learning.

-You certainly should always keep in mind that if you do not use a detailed professional botanical key and if you do not use scientific names, the chances are quite high that you will be identifying your plants in a very general manner, i.e., you may be correct about the family, maybe even the genus, but you will often not have the correct species.
+You certainly should always keep in mind that if you do not use a detailed professional botanical key and if you do not use scientific names, the chances are quite high that you will be identifying your plants in a very general manner, i.e., you may be correct about the family, maybe even the genus, but you will often not have the correct species: you will not really know what species you are looking at.

 In short, common names may be easy to pronounce and remember but they are of almost no value in learning about plants or in discussing plants with other people.
 If you feel comfortable using common names, by all means, use them.
 But also try to learn the scientific name.

-At home I also use the superb 8 volume Intermountain Flora which gives botanical keys, detailed descriptions, and large drawings of all plants.
+The superb 8 volume Intermountain Flora gives botanical keys, detailed descriptions, and large drawings of all plants.
 Intermountain Flora is my favorite for the Four Corners states and all states between the Rockies and Sierras.

-Flora Neomexicana by Kelly Allred is a superb key with many excellent drawings by DeWitt Ivey.
+Flora Neomexicana III by Kelly Allred is a superb key with many excellent drawings by DeWitt Ivey.
+It focuses just on the flora of New Mexico.

 For Arizona, the most recent botanical key is the very good Field Guide to Forest and Mountain Plants of Northern Arizona.
 On-line guides to Arizona flora are being developed.
 See Canotia.